 Our financial results are affected by the timing of our product releases and the commercial success of those titles.
+Our NASCAR products have historically accounted for the majority of our revenue; however, we have diversified our product offerings and are generating revenues from KartKraft, rFactor 2 and the 24 Hours of Le Mans Virtual event, which reduced the percentage of our revenues derived from NASCAR products for the years ended December 31, 2022 and 2021.
+For example, revenues associated with our NASCAR franchise accounted for approximately 63% and 88% of our total revenue for the years ended December 31, 2022 and 2021, respectively.
+Additionally, with the acquisitions of licenses to develop multi-platform games for INDYCAR, BTCC and the WEC series, including the iconic 24 hours of Le Mans race, we expect our future revenue streams will become further diversified and consist of revenues from multiple games and different franchises.

-Our NASCAR products have historically accounted for the majority of our revenue.
-As discussed above, most recently we released: (i) our next generation NASCAR console/PC game, NASCAR 21: Ignition, on October 28, 2021; (ii) NASCAR Heat Ultimate Edition+ on Nintendo Switch on November 19, 2021, the first-ever NASCAR title to come to Nintendo Switch; and (iii) the full release of the KartKraft kart racing simulator on January 26, 2022 for the PC.
-Additionally, in May 2020 and January 2021, respectively, we obtained the exclusive licenses to develop multi-platform games for the BTCC and the WEC series, including the iconic 24 hours of Le Mans race, and in July 2021, we obtained the license to develop multi-platform games for INDYCAR.
-The INDYCAR, BTCC and Le Mans games are currently under development, and we currently anticipate releasing games for these racing series in 2023 and 2024.
+Our recent product releases include: (i) our upgrade to our NASCAR game for next generation consoles and PCs, NASCAR 21: Ignition, on October 28, 2021, and a 2022 Season Expansion update on October 6, 2022; (ii) NASCAR Heat Ultimate Edition+ on Nintendo Switch on November 19, 2021, the first-ever NASCAR title to come to Nintendo Switch; (iii) the full release of the KartKraft kart racing simulator on January 26, 2022 for the PC; (iv) NASCAR Rivals, the official game of the 2022 NASCAR Cup Series season, on Nintendo Switch on October 14, 2022 and (v) four quarterly content releases in 2022 for our rFactor 2 realistic racing simulation game.
+In the first quarter of 2022, we modified our product release schedule such that our most recent NASCAR console and PC title for 2022 was delivered as an update to our 2021 release through the 2022 Season Expansion update downloadable content (DLC) and the anticipated timing of some of our other planned product releases for other racing series have been moved to later periods.
+The NASCAR, INDYCAR, BTCC and Le Mans game experiences are currently under development, and we currently anticipate releasing game experiences for these racing series in 2023 and 2024.

 Going forward, we intend to expand our license arrangements to other internationally recognized racing series and the platforms we operate on.
 We believe that having a broader product portfolio will improve our operating results and provide a revenue stream that is less cyclical based on the release of a single game per year.